MoonPoet/xaprb-src/content/blog/2013/napkin-math-how-much-waste-does-celestial-seasonings-save.md

 That's quite a difference from the 3.5 million pounds of waste they claim they save.
 Did I do the math wrong or assume something wrong?

+*Update*: I have a scale with a precision of 1/10th gram.
+I weighed an unopened box of Celestial Seasonings tea.
+The box of 20 bags, net weight 48g, weighs 86.3g gross.
+For comparison, I weighed a similar box of tea with 20 individually wrapped bags, net weight 45g; it weighs 82g.
+In other words, at best Celestial Seasonings' packaging saves virtually no weight compared to run-of-the-mill tea.
+As I suspected.